pulp-platform/pulp/README.md

 PULP also supports integration of hardware accelerators (Hardware Processing Engines) that share memory with the RI5CY core and are programmed on the memory map.
-An example accelerator, performing multiply-accumulate on a vector of fixed-point values, can be found in `ips/hwpe-mac-engine` (after updating the IPs: see below in the Getting Started section).
+An example accelerator, performing multiply-accumulate on a vector of fixed-point values, can be found in `hwpe-mac-engine` (after updating the IPs: see below in the Getting Started section).
-The `ips/hwpe-stream` and `ips/hwpe-ctrl` folders contain the IPs necessary to plug streaming accelerators into a PULP system on the data and control plane.
+The `hwpe-stream` and `hwpe-ctrl` folders contain the IPs necessary to plug streaming accelerators into a PULP system on the data and control plane.
-For further information on how to design and integrate such accelerators, see `ips/hwpe-stream/doc` and https://arxiv.org/abs/1612.05974.
+For further information on how to design and integrate such accelerators, see `hwpe-stream/doc` and https://arxiv.org/abs/1612.05974.

 ## Getting Started